AmalAbid1/TravelAgency/README.md

 # TravelAgency
-ObjectOriented Project it is about travel Agency call KAIZEN of three cities (Muscat-Alexandrai-Kuala Lumpur)
+Object Oriented Project it is about travel Agency call KAIZEN of three cities (Muscat-Alexandrai-Kuala Lumpur)